SSWConsulting/SSW.Rules.Content/rules/automated-ui-testing/rule.md

     url: https://www.ssw.com.au/people/piers-sinclair
 related:
   - bdd
+redirects:
+  - microsoft-recommended-frameworks-for-automated-ui-driven-functional-testing
 created: 2021-10-06T05:04:07.186Z
 guid: ca225c48-cf34-42c0-b125-3155dfef3398
-redirects:
-- microsoft-recommended-frameworks-for-automated-ui-driven-functional-testing
 ---
+**Reminder of what needs updating here: Very focused on tooling, so needs to mention risk and also include and/or link out to why this type of testing might be useful, potential downsides and pitfalls to look for, etc.**

+<!--endintro-->

+## Why should we do automated UI testing?
+As part of a test strategy, automating at the UI level can be helpful to check that key user workflows keep working as we expect.

+## Benefits of automated UI testing
+dsa

+## Caution!
+dsa

+## Tooling
 Automated UI testing (aka end-to-end testing) is an awesome way to automate the process of browser based testing.

-<!--endintro-->

 `youtube: https://www.youtube.com/watch?v=2hibiFfuPao `